Faculty

 Institut Mutualiste Montsouris, Paris, France

-Since 2009, Konstantinos Zannis has been working as a staff surgeon at the Institut Mutualiste Montsouris.
-He developed three axes of the minimally invasive program of the Cardiac Surgery Department namely: mini-sternotomy approach for aortic valve replacement; subxiphoid approach for long standing persistent atrial fibrillation and mini-thoracotomy approach mitral valve surgery.
-He teaches Cardiac Surgery in adult patients, indications for surgery, operative techniques, and results of surgery for residents in cardiology.
+Since 2009, Dr. Konstantinos Zannis has been working as a staff surgeon at the Institut Mutualiste Montsouris.
+He developed three axes of the minimally invasive program of the Cardiac Surgery Department, namely mini-sternotomy approach for aortic valve replacement, subxiphoid approach for long-standing persistent AF and mini-thoracotomy approach mitral valve surgery.
+He teaches cardiac surgery in adult patients, indications for surgery, operative techniques and results of surgery for residents in cardiology.

 Manuel Castella